 This feature has been rolled out to everyone!
 If you are already a Buffer user, you can head to your Buffer dashboard here, and if you haven’t yet signed up, you can do so here.
 Composing a post for Instagram is available on the Buffer web app, as well as Android and iPhone apps.

 You can add an Instagram Reminder from within the Buffer dashboard on the web (https://buffer.com) or from any mobile device.
 Since Instagram is a mobile-first social network, to complete the process of posting to Instagram, you’ll need to have a mobile device with the Buffer app (for receiving reminders) and the Instagram app (for posting).

 The content shared to Instagram through Buffer still needs to comply with both our own terms at Buffer, and Instagram’s own terms around content.

 Get Buffer for Instagram!
 Start amplifying your Instagram marketing today

 With Buffer for Instagram, we’re excited to be giving you the power to manage your social media marketing from one central location, and we’re eager for you to have the tools you need to plan, track, and amplify your Instagram marketing.

-We’d love to hear what you think!
-You can get in touch with us any time on Instagram or at email@example.com.
+We’ll be hanging out in the comments here to answer any questions, and you can get in touch with us any time at email@example.com.